 Okay now you will formulate your goal statements.

 Here are three tips to consider while formulating goals.

 - Your goals should be written in the present tense.
-An example would be to write “I am 64 kg” rather than “I will be 64 kg. ” It might sound funny to you but your subconscious starts working to make it happen because it already is.
-It is stated that way.
+An example would be to write “I have a job” rather than “I will have a job. ” It might sound funny to you but your subconscious starts working to make it happen because you say it already is.

 - Formulate your goals in the way that it is actionable by you.
 Instead of stating “I want to have a quality time with my son” a better goal statement would be “I schedule activity time with my son every week.”

 - Formulate your goals as a positive statement.
 Instead of saying “I will stop snacking” (which is also not in present tense!), a good goal statement would be “I only have three main meals.”
 (Our brains are wonderful systems, once you mention an object, an action, it immediately visualises and can respond as if you really experience that.
 So when you mention snacks it will immediately imagine snacks which you actually try to avoid, now you have to make an additional effort to shut off the image and your body response.
 It is even more difficult to not snack!
 What do you want instead?
 Set your goals with what you want instead.)